yiyanshou/DSfM/Gutenberg/README.md

 QR.py uses rank reduction via QR decomposition to recommend books based on a list of keywords.

 SVD.py uses rank reduction via SVD to recommend books based on a list of keywords.

+SVD_cluster.py projects terms and documents onto the first two and three singular directions and displays the corresponding scatter plots.